dnth/dnth.github.io/content/blog/clean_up_your_digital_life/index.md

 - A well-organized digital photo collection can be a source of pride and enjoyment.
 - It's easier to share organized photos with others through social media or physical photo albums or prints.

-Sorting through your photos and deleting unwanted photos can be a time-consuming task and nobody wants to spend hours doing just that.
+If you're convinced, then comes the next hurdle.

+{{% blockquote %}}
+Spending hours sorting through your photos and cleaning them is a pain.
 Nobody has time for that.
 We’re busy people.
+{{% /blockquote %}}

-Don't fret, that's what this blog is about.
+Don't fret, that's what this post is about.
-In this post, I'll show you how to tidy up your digital life by organizing your photo collection and not spending an entire weekend.
+In this post, I'll show you how to tidy up your digital life by organizing your photo collection and not spending an entire weekend doing it.

 {{< notice tip >}}
 💫 Here's what you'll learn by the end -